Tick paralysis is a loss of muscle function that results from a tick bite .

 Full recovery is expected following the removal of the tick.

 Breathing difficulties can cause respiratory failure.
 When this happens, the body’s organs do not have enough oxygen to work well.

 The words "respiratory" and "respiration" refer to the lungs and breathing.

 When to Contact a Medical Professional

-If your child suddenly becomes unsteady or weak, have the child examined promptly.
+If your child suddenly becomes unsteady or weak, have the child examined right away.
 Breathing difficulties require emergency care.

-Use insect repellents and protective clothing when out in tick-infested areas.
-Carefully check the skin after being outside and remove any ticks.
+Use insect repellents and protective clothing when in tick-infested areas.
+Tuck pant legs into socks.
+Carefully check the skin and hair after being outside and remove any ticks you find.

-As a rule, if children are discovered to have ticks, it is a good idea to write the information down and keep it for several months.
-Many tick-borne diseases do not show symptoms immediately, and the incident may be forgotten by the time a child becomes sick with a tick-borne disease.
+If you find a tick on your child, write the information down and keep it for several months.
+Many tick-borne diseases do not show symptoms right away, and you may forget the incident by the time your child becomes sick with a tick-borne disease.

 Diaz JH.
 Ticks, including tick paralysis.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases .
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 297.
+8th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 298.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.